-You will need FileMaker pro 17 Advanced.
-To work online you will need a FileMaker 17 server connection.
-The current beta requires a FM 17 server connection.
-The final shipping version will not need this if your app is entirely offline.
+You will need FileMaker pro 17 or 18 Advanced.
+To work online you will need a FileMaker 17 or 18 server connection.
+Offline solutions do not require a FileMaker Server connection.

 At present, we support deployment to Android, iOS and Mac.
 We expect to add Windows and Linux at a later date, also potentially Raspberry Pi if there is sufficient demand.

 While you will be able to deploy to Windows, you need a Mac to run the LCFM Native compiler.
-Depending on demand, we may add a Windows edition at a later date, but this will not be in version 1.
+Depending on demand, we may add a Windows edition at a later date, but this is not in version 1.

 Yes, you need to have a license from FileMaker as well as from us.